nikensss/cloud_functions_fireship/README.md

 ### Last notes on matching

-As rules grow moew complex, it's important to keep in mind where in the database tree we are, because it's really easy to place a `match` block in the wrong place.
+As rules grow more complex, it's important to keep in mind where in the database tree we are, because it's really easy to place a `match` block in the wrong place.